-Hakim founded Activation in July 2018, and welcomed her first residency cohort that September.
+Hakim founded Activation in July 2018, and welcomed their first residency cohort that September.
 (This year’s residency program takes place this weekend.)
-She wanted to set up a retreat for artists of all disciplines—including visual art, music, dance, and more—as a means to escape the drudge of not being seen on multiple levels: as artists, as people of color, as queer people.
+They wanted to set up a retreat for artists of all disciplines—including visual art, music, dance, and more—as a means to escape the drudge of not being seen on multiple levels: as artists, as people of color, as queer people.

 As a queer, black, Muslim musician from Minnesota, Hakim felt compelled to create an art experience for those who have been historically oppressed.
-She recognized the need for spaces in which folks who have struggled to find support for their creative endeavors could both commune with nature and engage their creative impulses.
-Using her experience working in music festivals, including at the 2018 edition of Bonnaroo in Tennessee, Hakim soon began making preparations for what would become Activation.
-She selected a pool of artists who would work well together and inspire each other, and prioritized those from historically marginalized backgrounds, whom she wants to feel free and uninhibited during their residencies.
+They recognized the need for spaces in which folks who have struggled to find support for their creative endeavors could both commune with nature and engage their creative impulses.
+Using their experience working in music festivals, including at the 2018 edition of Bonnaroo in Tennessee, Hakim soon began making preparations for what would become Activation.
+They selected a pool of artists who would work well together and inspire each other, and prioritized those from historically marginalized backgrounds, whom they want to feel free and uninhibited during their residencies.